Wardley-Mapping-Foundation/wmf-osom/README.md

 OSOM Guide is configured to deploy to Firebase by default.
 You'll need to update configuration & set up GitHub Actions.
 More on this soon.

 ## GitHub Pages
 OSOM Guide works with GitHub Pages, with some tweaks.
 You'll need to remove default Firebase config.
-More on this soon.
+More on this soon ...

 # Editing Tools
 ## Forestry.io